mpagot/cloud_toolbox/azure/az_lb_http_pacemaker/README.md

 # SUT description
 Pacemaker cluster for highly available web application on Microsoft Azure cloud.

 ## Azure resources
 ### Compute Resources:

 - **Virtual Machines (VMs):**
+Two VMs:
-    - Two VMs running a simple web server (Nginx deployed with `cloud-init` script in file `cloud-init-web.txt`).
+  - running a simple web server (Nginx deployed with `cloud-init` script in file `cloud-init-web.txt`).
-    - These 2 VMs are deployed in the same availability set.
+  - in the same availability set.
-    - These 2 VMs are configured as a Pacemaker cluster (established in a separate script)
+  - configured as a Pacemaker cluster
-    - A third VM with a public IP for bastion access (management).
+A third VM with a public IP for bastion access (management).

 ### Networking:

 - 1 **Virtual Network (VNet)** with 1 **Subnet** (IP range 192.168.1.0/24)
 - **Network Security Group (NSG):** A firewall to control inbound and outbound traffic (likely not configured in this script).
 Only two internal VM belong to it.
 No rules associated to it.
 - **Static Private IPs:** Each web server VM gets a static private IP for internal communication.
+These private IP are also in the backend pool of the load balancer.
 - **Public IP:** A single public IP assigned to the bastion VM for remote access. **Allocation Method:** Static

 ### Azure Load Balancer:

-- **Load Balancer (LB):** routes incoming traffic on port 80 across the available web server VMs.
+- **Load Balancer (LB):** routes incoming traffic on port 80 across one of the two the available web server VMs.
 It routes the traffic to the node where the Pacemaker `azure-lb` cluster resource is.
 - **Frontend IP:** fixed IP on the internal subnet (192.168.1.50).
 Same IP is also used later when configuring the `IPAddr2` cluster resource.
 - **Backend Pool:** A pool containing the two web server VMs as backend resources for the load balancer.
 - **Health Probe:** Monitors the health of the VMs by checking a specific port `62500` (port exposed by the Pacemaker cluster agent) on each VM.